atlassian-labs/atlaspack/packages/transformers/js/hoist.md

 Scope hoisting is the process of combining multiple JavaScript modules together into a single scope.
 This enables dead code elimination (aka tree shaking) to be more effective, and improves runtime performance by making cross-module references static rather than dynamic property lookups.

-Parcel has historically implemented scope hoisting in JavaScript on top of Babel ASTs.
+Atlaspack has historically implemented scope hoisting in JavaScript on top of Babel ASTs.
 It operated in 3 phases:

 1. Hoist - on an individual module, rename all top-level variables to be unique, and perform static analysis on imports and exports to produce symbol data.
 This prepares the module to be concatenated safely with other modules.
 2. Concat - concatenate all modules together into a single scope, following the order of `$parcel$require` calls inserted by the hoist phase.
 This also handled wrapping modules that were required from a non-top-level statement to preserve side effect ordering.
 Operates on module ASTs.